Board Members

 Carli’s paddling journey began at age five, perched in the bow of her dad’s canoe before graduating to a kayak of her own.
 That early connection to rivers sparked a lifelong passion, carrying her to whitewater destinations around the world.
 Over the past fifteen years, she has held just about every role in the kayaking industry, from guiding to instruction to T-shirt sales at kayak races.
 After many years living out of her car down by the river, she now resides in White Salmon, WA.

 Today, Carli focuses on giving back to the paddling community—working to protect river ecosystems, expand access to the outdoors, and inspire the next generation of river stewards.
-She holds a Master’s degree in Hydrologic Sciences from Boise State University, focusing on the impact of urbanization and climate change on surface water supply.
+She holds a Master’s degree in Hydrologic Sciences from Boise State University, focusing on the impact of urbanization and climate change on surface water supply in the Lower Boise River Basin.

 Aaron Pruzan